Start the Conversation Today

 On the other hand, an asset purchase agreement is used when the buyer is acquiring only certain specific assets from the target company.
 Under an asset purchase agreement, the buyer only acquires the assets specified in the agreement and does not acquire the entire company.
 The buyer typically assumes only those liabilities, if any, related to the assets it is acquiring.
 The target company may or may not continue to operate under its current name, while the buyer may use the assets purchased to form a new entity or add them to their existing one.

 It is important to note that the choice of which type of agreement to use will depend on the specific circumstances of the acquisition and the goals of the buyer and the seller.
 A stock purchase agreement may be more appropriate if the buyer wants to acquire the entire company and its existing customer base, while an asset purchase agreement may be more appropriate if the buyer only wants to acquire specific assets, such as a product line or real estate.
 Our attorneys work with our clients to determine the most favorable approach for their business.
-Reach out to us anytime at info@coppolalegal.com or 716.839.9700.
+Reach out to us anytime online or call 716.839.9700.

 Phone: 716-839-9700